-Sauvage: I’ve been there with my husband and by myself on a regular Wednesday – getting over humpday probably.
-It’s right by the G train (Greepoint Station).
-Another highly solicited space very close to Williamsburg.
-Their avocado toast is one of the best I’ve had in New York.
+Sauvage: I’ve been there several times now.
+Mostly because it’s very close to my apartment and for the French vibes.
+It’s right by the G train (Greenpoint Station).
+Usually a highly solicited space, very close to Williamsburg.
+Their avocado toast and aperol spritz is one of the best I’ve had in New York.

 Five Leaves: right across the street from Sauvage, Five Leaves is an old favorite.
 I would say that it’s another place to try an amazing avocado toast or, according to my husband, the burger.
 If you have a waiting line at brunch, make your way over to the Williamsburg waterfront or the Smorgasburg if it’s spring/summer.